percona/pmm/source/install/aws.rst

    The public IP address of the instance

 To run the instance, copy and paste its public IP address to the location bar of your browser.
-In the |pmm.name| welcome page that opens, enter the instance ID.
+In the *Percona Monitoring and Management* welcome page that opens, enter the instance ID.

 .. _figure.run-server-ami.installation-wizard.ami.instance-id-verification:

 .. figure:: ../.res/graphics/png/installation-wizard.ami.instance-id-verification.png

-   Entering the instance ID when installing |pmm-server|
+   Entering the instance ID when installing PMM Server

 You can copy the instance ID from the :guilabel:`Properties` panel of your instance, select the :guilabel:`Description` tab back in the :program:`EC2